Had an issue with

 • Same day–48 hrs: Simple fixes (name corrections, docs re-send, minor fee queries).

-• Changes/rebookings: Depends on fare rules and airline availability; often resolved within a few days once you approve costs/options.
+• Changes/rebookings: Depends on fare rules and airline availability.
+These are often resolved within a few days once you approve costs/options.

-• Refunds via airline: Airlines commonly quote up to ~12 weeks to release funds back to the agent.
-Many clear sooner, some take longer.
-Aunt Betty should confirm when submitted, and when funds return/are paid to you.
+• Refunds via airline: Airlines commonly quote up to 12 weeks to release funds back to the agent.
+Many clear sooner, but some take longer.
+Aunt Betty should confirm when a refund is submitted, and when funds return/are paid to you.

 Common complaints against